-7. RELATED PARTY TRANSACTIONS
+8. RELATED PARTY TRANSACTIONS

-The following table summarizes related party transactions during the three months ended March 31, 2006 and 2005, respectively (in thousands):
+The following table summarizes related party transactions during the three and six months ended June 30, 2006 and 2005, respectively (in thousands):

-Name or Description of Description of Three Months Ended March 31, Related Party Transactions Accounting Caption Accounting Caption 2006 2 Qingfan, a company controlled by Dr Zhang's brother Delivery service provided by Qingfan Cost of revenues \$ 18 \$ 31 An investee of the Company Amortization of licensing fee Product development expenses 26 25 Revenue sharing Cost of revenues 446 284
+Name or Description of Description of Three Months Ended June 30, Six Months Ended June 30, Related Party Transactions Accounting Captions 20 006 20 005 2 006 2 2005 Qingfan, a company controlled by Delivery service provided by Dr Zhang's brother Qingfan Cost of revenues \$ 9 \$ 33 \$ 27 \$ 64 An investee of the Company Amortization of licensing fee Product development expenses 26 25 52 50 Revenue sharing Cost of revenues 435 296 881 580

-8. COMMITMENTS AND CONTINGENCIES
+9. COMMITMENTS AND CONTINGENCIES

-The Company's China-based subsidiary Sohu Era and VIE Sohu Internet enjoy tax benefits which are available to "new technology enterprises."
-The effective income tax rate for new technology enterprises registered and operating in Beijing Zhongguancun Science Park is 15%, while the local income tax will be exempted as long as the enterprise holds the status of a new technology enterprise.
-New technology enterprises are exempted from Chinese state corporate income tax for three years, beginning with their first year of operations, and are entitled to a 50% tax reduction at the rate of 7.5% for the subsequent three years.
+The Company's China-based subsidiaries and VIEs, Sohu Era, Sohu Internet, Beijing Sogou Technology Development Co., Ltd. (or Sogou Technology) and Sogou Information enjoy tax benefits which are available to "new technology enterprises".
+The effective income tax rate for new technology enterprises registered and operating in Beijing Zhongguancun Science Park is 15%, while the local income tax will be exempted as long as the enterprise holds the status of a new technology enterprises.
+New technology enterprises are exempted from Chinese state corporate income tax for three years, beginning with their first year of operations, and are entitled to a 50% tax reduction, at the rate of 7.5%, for the subsequent three years.
 Sohu Era and Sohu Internet were incorporated in 2003 and, providing there is no change in their status as a new technology enterprise or a change in the relevant regulations, are subject to an income tax rate of 0% in 2003 to 2005, 7.5% in 2006 to 2008 and 15% thereafter.
+Sogou Information was incorporated in 2005 and Sogou Technology was incorporated in 2006 and, providing there is no change in their status as a new technology enterprise or a change in the relevant regulations, are subject to an income tax rate of 0% in 2006 to 2008, 7.5% in 2009 to 2011 and 15% thereafter.
 To be considered a "new technology enterprise" under current PRC law, a company must: (i) operate in the high-tech industry (which includes the information technology industry); (ii) be incorporated and operate in Beijing Zhongguancun Science Park; (iii) receive 60% of its revenue from high-tech products or services; and (iv) have at least 20% of its employees involved in technology development.
 New technology enterprises are subject to annual inspection to determine whether they continue to meet these requirements.
-If Sohu Era and Sohu Internet did not meet the requirements of a new technology enterprise, they could be subject to enterprise income tax in China at rates up to 33%, which could cause a significant reduction in the Company's after-tax income.
+If Sohu Era, Sohu Internet, Sogou Technology and Sogou Information did not meet the requirements of a new technology enterprise, they could be subject to enterprise income tax in China at rates up to 33%, which could